FTLturtle/vsts-docs/docs/pipelines/tasks/package/nuget.md

 ::: moniker-end

 If your code depends on NuGet packages, make sure to add this step before your [Visual Studio Build step](../build/visual-studio-build.md).
-Also make sure to clear the deprecated **Restore NuGet Packages** checkbox in that step.
+Also make sure to clear the deprecated **Restore NuGet Packages** checkbox in the Visual Studio Build step.

 > [!TIP]
 > Looking for help to get started?
 See the how-tos for [restoring](../../../artifacts/nuget/consume.md) and [publishing](../../../artifacts/nuget/publish.md) packages.